 The City of Atlantic Beach shall be divided by these land development regulations into zoning districts, as listed and described below.
-These divisions and the requirements set forth herein shall have the purpose of implementing the goals, objectives and policies of the comprehensive plan.
+These divisions and the requirements set forth herein shall have the purpose of implementing the goals, objectives and policies of the Comprehensive Plan.
+Tables 1, 2, and 3 are quick reference guides to residential lot & structure requirements, abbreviations and permitted uses.
 The following is established in this division: